 In a Fox News program, Dr. Yan lashed out at the Chinese Communist Party (CCP) and the global scientific community.
 “I have evidence to show why they can do it, what they have done, how [they did it]… The scientific world also keeps silent… works together with the Chinese Communist Party, they don’t want people to know his truth.
-That’s why I get suspended, I get suppressed, I am the target that Chinese Communist Party wants disappeared,” she said in the program, as reported by Newsweek.
+That’s why I get suspended, I get suppressed, I am the target that Chinese Communist Party wants disappeared,” the Chinese virologist said in the program, as reported by Newsweek.

 The Chinese government claims that a bat coronavirus, RaTG13, is the closest known relative of COVID-19.
 However, RaTG13 is not a virus but a genomic sequence of a virus.
 No actual sample of the RaTG13 virus exists.
 According to Dr. Yan, Beijing might have used RaTG13 as a cover to hide the real source of the COVID-19 virus, which she believes was produced in labs overseen by the PLA.
 She suggests that COVID-19 was genetically engineered from bat coronaviruses collected from Zhoushan, likely ZXC21 or ZC45.
 These two bat viruses were isolated and characterized by two Chinese universities between 2015 and 2017.

 Dr. Yan points out that the Receptor Binding Motif (RBM), which is what gives the virus the ability to bind to human receptors, is bound by two “restriction sites” that cannot be found in any bat coronaviruses.
 She argues that the presence of these two restriction sites is a clear marker of genetic manipulation.